yavorgeorgiev2004/autobiography/README.md

 ### User Story 1: Recruiter Evaluating Skills.

- As a recruiter looking for junior web developers.
+ As a recruiter who is looking for junior web developers.
- I'd want to quickly assess the candidate's technical skills and see examples of their skills and work ethics.
+ I'd want to quickly assess the candidate's technical skills and see examples of their skills and work ethics,
- So that I can determine if they're suitable for working in my company.
+ so that I can determine if they're suitable for working in my company.

 **Acceptance Criteria:**
-- Clear display of technical skills on homepage.
+- Clear display of technical skills on all pages.
 - Responsive design demonstrating mobile-first approach.
-- Clean, professional layout with good UX.
+- Clean and professional layout with good UX.

 **Implementation:**
-- Hero section with immediate introduction and skills.
+- Hero section with immediate introduction.
 - Fully responsive navigation and content.
-- Professional color scheme and typography.
+- Professional modern color scheme and typography which are cohesive throughout the website .
-- Dropdown accordion video gallery.
-- Carousel component for multiple videos showcasing advanced css skills.
+- Dropdwon carousel component for multiple videos showcasing advanced css skills.
 - Card-based layout with CSS Grid.
 - Clear headings and descriptions.
 ---